 Chicago is always bustling, even late into the night—which is part of what makes it one of the best cities for singles!
 Look for hidden doors that lead to classic speakeasies like The Drifter, The Green Door Tavern, or The Violet Hour.
 Grab a nightcap while sitting in Al Capone’s favorite booth at Green Mill.
 Dance your socks off to live music inside 100-year-old balloon-house-turned-bar, The Hideout.
 See why Rolling Stone called Spybar Chicago the “River North party paradise.”
 Listen to DJs spin contemporary disco, deep-cuts, and classic party hits while sweating on the wall-to-wall LED dance floor at DISCO.
 Enjoy bottle service during concerts from Grammy-nominated Bauuer, SayMyName, or VNSSA in the multi-level, upscale nightclub, Sound-Bar.
 Crack open oysters and bubbly at Dusek’s Tavern, watch piano players and Latin jazz trios perform in the Tack Room, then move to the basement for punchbowl cocktails from Punch House—all without leaving Thalia Hall.
 Or laugh until you cry at some of Chicago’s top comedy clubs, including The Second City and The Comedy Bar.

 Living in Chicago?
 Extra Space Storage has convenient storage facilities located throughout The Windy City.
-Find a storage unit near you!
+Find storage units near you!